Best World Cup Betting Sites in the UK for 2026

 If you’re worried about your own betting, or someone else’s, you can get free and confidential support from BeGambleAware and GamCare.
 Both offer helplines and live chat.

-If you choose to bet on the World Cup with international bookies licensed overseas, it’s worth remembering that they aren’t bound by the same UKGC rules as UK-regulated platforms.
+If you choose to bet on the World Cup with international bookies licensed overseas, remember that they aren’t bound by the same UKGC rules as UK-regulated platforms.
 This means responsible gambling tools are available at the operator’s discretion rather than under a UK regulatory mandate.

 Verdict block image